springernature/frontend-playbook/practices/managing-static-assets.md

 Usually these assets are added to the page as part of the application, and not through tag managers.

-For this kind of static resources is our choice to **self-host them in our servers** instead of including them on our pages from an external CDN.
+For this kind of static resources is our choice to **self-host them on our servers** instead of including them on our pages from an external CDN.

 ## Benefits of self-hosting static assets